 Eliminate the CPU and motherboard

-It will be easy enough to figure out which one of them is faulty by swapping one of them out if you had the spare parts.
+If you have the spare parts, it will be easy to figure out which is faulty by swapping one of them.
 But for most average people, spare parts aren’t just hanging around.

 If you are determined to fix your computer yourself, check the motherboard for signs of damage, burn marks on components or the board, or swollen capacitors.